 A Tribute to Sustainability

-Floating Office in Rotterdam (FOR) was designed and created by Powerhouse Company – an international architectural practice established in Copenhagen and Rotterdam – together with the real estate expert RED Company and consultants from Roodenburg Groep BV.
-The project aims to reflect the values of its tenant, the Global Center on Adaptation (GCA) – an organization that promotes environmentally friendly technologies and encourages a climate-centered approach in planning and investment phases.
+Floating Office in Rotterdam (FOR) was designed and created by Powerhouse Company – an international architectural practice established in Copenhagen and Rotterdam – together with real estate expert RED Company and consultants from Roodenburg Groep BV.
+The project aims to reflect the values of its tenant, the Global Center on Adaptation (GCA) – an organisation that promotes environmentally friendly technologies and encourages a climate-centred approach in planning and investment phases.
 FOR received a lot of attention in the media when it was completed in September 2021, and was inaugurated by King Willem-Alexander of the Netherlands.

 FOR is made entirely of wood and other recyclable materials, and is designed so it can be completely dismantled for reuse.
 But it doesn’t end here, the roof of the building is equipped with a total of 800 m2 of solar panels and the rest of it is covered with sedum – a low-maintenance succulent species that acts as a sink for carbon dioxide and other greenhouse gasses.
 This green area also serves as a habitat for birds and insects, attracting pollinators and further decreasing the building’s ecological footprint.